preciofishbone/OmniaDocsG2/accessability/index.rst

 Sticky tool tips
 *****************
-(Information about this functionality will be added soon.)
+The sticky tooltips functionality is being updated and expanded in Omnia.
+This section will be updated when a new version is implemented.